A Bunch of Louisville Date Ideas You'll Actually Love

-You don’t have to drive all the way to Bardstown to take in a distillery tour -- instead, check out East Market and go down the Rabbit Hole... or head Downtown to the breathtaking Evan Williams Bourbon Experience, complete with a historical narrative of how bourbon came to Kentucky.
-Or ht the Angel’s Envy distillery complex just down the street.
-Or hell, even Kentucky Peerless Distilling, just blocks down Main Street in Portland, among others.
-They’ll even let you hold hands.
-But not theirs.
+You don’t have to drive all the way to Bardstown to take in a distillery tour these days.
+Instead, check out East Market and go down the Rabbit Hole (one of our favorites)... or head Downtown to the Evan Williams Bourbon Experience, Michter’s, or Old Forester.
+You can also hit the Angel’s Envy distillery complex just down the street.
+There’s even Kentucky Peerless Distilling, a few blocks down Main Street in Portland, among others.

 University of Louisville